JigneshRaval/simple-blog/src/pages/javascript/understanding-execution-context-and-execution-stack-in-javascript.md

 There are two types of _lexical environment_:

 *   A **global environment** (in a global execution context) is a Lexical Environment which does not have an outer environment.
-The global environment’s outer environment reference is **null**.
+The global environment's outer environment reference is **null**.
 It has global object (window object) and its associated methods and properties (eg. array methods) inside the environment record as well as any user-defined global variables, and the value of `this` refers to the global object.
 *   A **function environment**, in which the user-defined variables inside the function are stored in the **environment record**.
 And the reference to the outer environment can be the global environment, or an outer function environment that contains the inner function.

 **Note — **For **function environment**, the _environment record_ also contains an `arguments` object that contains mapping between indexes and arguments passed to the function and the _length(number)_ of the arguments passed into the function.
 For example, an argument object for the below function looks like this: